magento/merchdocs/src/cms/page-builder-tutorial1-simple-page.md

       Repeat this action to add the `small-banner-2.jpg` file to the second column.

-   - **Drag the image file**: On your desktop, open the simple page assets folder and position it alongside the Magento Admin browser window where you are working with the Page Builder stage.
+   - **Drag the image file**: On your desktop, open the simple page assets folder and position it alongside the Admin browser window where you are working with the Page Builder stage.
 Then, drag the file `small-banner-1.jpg` from the simple page assets folder, and drop it in the first column.

       ![]({% link images/images-ee/page-builder-tutorial1-column-image-drag.png %}){: .zoom}
       _Dragging the image onto the second column_